acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/03-work_sharing.md

 {: .callout}

 ### The *omp sections*
-- The *omp sections* construct breaks work into separate, discrete sections.
+- The `omp sections` construct breaks the work down into distinct, discrete parts.
 - It is is a non-iterative work-sharing construct.
 - It specifies that the enclosed sections of code are to be divided among the threads in the team.
-Independent *section* directives are nested within a *sections* directive.
-Each *section* contains different instructions and is executed once by a thread.
+Independent `section` directives are nested within a `sections` directive.
+Each `section` contains different instructions and is executed once by a thread.
-- It is possible for a thread to execute more than one *section*.
+- It is possible for a thread to execute more than one `section`.
 - Sections can be used to implement a *functional parallelism* (concurrent execution of different tasks).

 ~~~